cap-js/docs/guides/data-privacy/audit-logging.md

-**Behind the scenes** the generic audit logging implementation automatically cares for:
+**Behind the scenes** the generic audit logging implementation does the following:

-- Intercepting all write operations potentially involving personal data
+- Intercept all write operations potentially involving personal data.
-- Intercepting all read operations potentially involving sensitive data
+- Intercept all read operations potentially involving sensitive data.
     - If configured, cf. `handle`
-- Determining the affected fields containing personal data, if any
+- Determine the affected fields containing personal data, if any.
-- Constructing log messages, and sending them to the connected audit log service
+- Construct log messages, and send them to the connected audit log service.
-- All emitted log messages are sent through the [transactional outbox](#transactional-outbox)
+- All emitted log messages are sent through the [transactional outbox](#transactional-outbox).
-- Applying resiliency mechanisms like retry with exponential backoff, etc.
+- Apply resiliency mechanisms like retry with exponential backoff, and more.